 I love nuts and thought I’d try adding pine nuts to the mix and I have to say, I think it makes the dish.
 I’ve been meaning to write Giada and tell her!
 I’m guessing about a 1/2 cup for four people, but I usually just grab a big handful and toast them in my toaster oven for a couple of minutes.

-As always, I recommend using the freshest, purest ingredients available: organic, grass-fed, non-gmo…take the time, do your research and support those growers/suppliers/vendors who care about your health and the health of our planet.
+As always, I recommend using the freshest, purest ingredients available: organic, non-gmo…please join us in supporting those growers/suppliers/vendors who care about your health and the health of our planet.

 While the water is coming to a boil, I mix the olive oil, garlic, salt and pepper together so the flavors can start to infuse the oil.
 Then, make sure when the pasta is cooked (al dente!) that you immediately put the (drained) hot pasta on top of the olive oil and toss to combine.
 The heat of the pasta will help all the flavors come together.